 Epic Meal Time has also done a great job with their video strategy.
 They began by creating obnoxious recipes that became such a hit on YouTube they have now turned it into a business selling merchandise and using their video content to drive sales.
 The Epic Meal Time YouTube channel currently has over 3 million subscribers.

-Once again I want to reiterate that the purpose of this evaluation is not to try to find a product that fits into as many categories as possible.
-It’s about organizing your thoughts around some key success points and helping bring to the surface some information you may have not thought about.
+Once again I want to reiterate that the purpose of this evaluation is not to try to find an ecommerce product that fits into as many categories as possible.
+It’s about organizing your thoughts around some key success points and bringing to the surface some information you may not have thought about.
 Sometimes when you get excited about something, it’s easy to overlook potential pitfalls.
 Hopefully, with this list you will be able to evaluate potential products and niches more efficiently and increase your overall chances of success.